 When our skin becomes dehydrated, it can lead to a damaged moisture barrier.
 When the moisture barrier—which protects our skin from external aggressors—becomes disrupted, we start to experience more skin sensitivity.
 For example, skincare products you can normally use may suddenly start to sting.
 The reason for this is when you have a damaged moisture barrier, tiny, invisible cracks develop in the skin.
 These cracks allow things to get into the skin in a way they normally wouldn’t and expose your nerve endings, hence the stinging.
 You may also experience redness, itching, or rough-feeling skin.

 If you’re dealing with summer skin sensitivity, the first step is to add moisture back into the skin in the ways outlined above.
 Second, keep it simple.
 Cut back on overly active ingredients and extra steps in your routine, and just stick to the basics—those being a cleanser, moisturizer, and sunscreen.
-If you are looking to add a treatment product, I love the Redness Care Firming Serum.
+If you want to add in some intensive barrier repair, sleeping in Rest Day Masque is magic!
 Not only is it deeply hydrating, but it’s also calming and soothing, which can correct redness and sensitivity.

 Read how to tell if your moisture barrier is damaged (and what to do about it!).